thirumurthis/Learnings/argocd/Manage_multi_env_with_argocd_apps_in_any_namespace.md

 In this blog we will install ArgoCD with cert manager in KIND cluster.
 With the KIND cluster we will have an local environment to learn different components.

-In this blog the focus is to enable and use the ArgoCD application in any namespace feature.
-With the ArgoCD application in any namespace feature ArgoCD controller can manage any namespace in the remote cluster other than the default argocd.
+In this blog the focus is to enable ArgoCD application in any namespace feature and use it.
+The application in any namespace feature lets ArgoCD controller to manage any namespace in the remote cluster other than the default argocd.
 This feature is not explictly enabled.

 ### Pre-requisites: